Posts Tagged ‘Drama’

 1. Look for Clues in the Script

 You should also think about the role your character plays in the story.
 Are they a hero or a villain?
-In storytelling, 12 archetypal characters commonly feature in literature, film or theatre.
+In storytelling, twelve archetypes commonly feature in literature, film or theatre.
 From the lover to the warrior, each character has its own strengths, weaknesses and characteristics that make them unique.
-Try to understand which of the 12 archetypes best fits your character and how you can lean into this.
+Try to understand which of the twelve archetypes best fits your character and how you can lean into this.

 2. Connect with Your Character